-The Goal is to increase overall ridership, fare box revenues and integrate transit into the fabric of the City of Albany to enhance economic development.
+The Goal is to increase overall ridership, fare box revenues and to integrate transit into the fabric of the City of Albany to enhance economic development.
 This will accomplished through the following additions: extra buses to be placed on heavily travel routes, five new buses to replace older-less efficient buses and utilize new routes identified by the COA (Comprehensive Operational Analysis).
-These changes will assist the Albany Transit System in achieving our goals.
-Our challenges will be the timing of the completion of the comprehensive study and the actual manufacturing time of the five buses (scheduled-to begin August 2011and January 2012).
+These will assist the Albany Transit System in achieving our Goals BY 2014.
+Our challenges will be the timing of the completion of the comprehensive study and the timing of contract funding.